-- Good personal hygiene (washing, cleaning clothing etc.) means fewer microorganisms to pass on. - Thorough cleaning reduces the number of microorganisms in the environment and the time available for them - Regular hand washing reduces the risk of transferring infection from hand to mouth.
+- good personal hygiene (washing, clean clothing etc.) means fewer microorganisms to pass on. - thorough cleaning reduces numbers of microorganisms in the environment and the time available for them to breed. - regular hand washing reduces the risk of transferring infection from hand to mouth.